IdenTrustCA/TLS-CPCPS/docs/IdenTrust_TrustID_CPCPS_TLS.md

 When IdenTrust performs validations using this method, it must implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9 of the TLS BR](https://cabforum.org/working-groups/server/baseline-requirements/requirements/#3229-multi-perspective-issuance-corroboration).
 To count as corroborating, a Network Perspective must observe the same challenge information (i.e., Random Value or Request Token) as the Primary Network Perspective.

+This validation method is equivalent to the [TLS BR validation method in section 3.2.2.5.1.](https://cabforum.org/working-groups/server/baseline-requirements/requirements/#32251-agreed-upon-change-to-website)

 ##### **3.2.2.5.2 Email to IP Address Contact**

 IdenTrust confirms the Applicant's control over the IP Address by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
 The Random Value must be sent to an Email Address identified as an IP Address Contact.